zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 #####Modeling Multidimensional Data Without Traits

-Modeling in multidimensional objects in languages, which do not include traits or similar concepts, may become rather difficult and the resulting model may not appropriately represent reality.
+Modeling multidimensional objects in languages, which do not include traits or similar concepts, may become rather difficult and the resulting model may not accurately represent reality.
 For example in Java, which has no equivalent to traits, we have to implement the item's dimensions by composition.
 It follows that for each dimension there will be one property in the `Items` class (`material`, `shape`).